This is My commandment, that you love one another as I have loved you. – John 15:12

 The Property Committee has the oversight of church property and is responsible for its maintenance, building use, improvements, cleanliness, lawn care, expansion and security.
 The committee encourages members of the congregation to take part in any of these areas in order to become an active part of the life of our church.
 Be on the lookout for both the Fall and Spring Cleanup days.
 The committee is open to anyone who wishes to attend.

 Administration and Personnel Committee

 The Finance Committee is charged with watching over and guiding the finances and day-to-day activities of the church.
 Tasks include preparing the annual budget, managing the Church’s Special Funds, and overseeing Stewardship, Memorials, Endowments and Gifts, and Insurance.
 The goal of Finance is to work towards finding ways to reduce costs and waste, discovering ways to better use our financial resources and improving our day-to-day habits of running a church.
-The Finance Committee meets the first Thursday of the month at 6:30 PM in the Library/Conference room and is chaired by Missy Sarver and Andrew Orechovesky.
+The Finance Committee meets as needed in the Library/Conference room and is chaired by Ed Jefferis.

 The Stewardship Committee is responsible for sharing with the congregation the needs of the church to fulfill its mission.
 We encourage our membership to commit their time, talents and treasure to accomplish that goal.
 A campaign is organized for implementation during the fall of the year.
-Our Committee, led by Karen Olivieri meets when it is necessary to discuss and finalize our campaign approach.
+Our Committee, led by Brett Cowan, meets when it is necessary to discuss and finalize our campaign approach.

 Membership Development Committee